Uqqurmiut Centre for Arts & Crafts: Artists

 Elisapee Ishulutaq, who was born at Kanirterjuak, on the east side of Cumberland Sound, Baffin Island in 1925, started her artistic career when she was in her forties.
-The stories that are referred to her artwork originate from her childhood in the 1920s and early 1930s when she lived in small, remote hunting and fishing camps following the traditional semi-nomadic life of the Uqqurmiut Inuit.
+The stories that are referred to in her artwork originate from her childhood in the 1920s and early 1930s when she lived in small, remote hunting and fishing camps following the traditional semi-nomadic life of the Uqqurmiut Inuit.
 Ishulutaq moved to Pangnirtung at about the same time that the Print Shop had opened.
 She was gifted in carving and drawing and became part of the first wave of artists there who contributed to the annual Print Collection.
-In 1973, California College of Arts and Crafts for a print gave her an award of merit for one of her prints.
+In 1973, the California College of Arts and Crafts for a print gave her an award of merit for one of her prints.
 By 2012, her tapestries and prints were in prominent public museums, such as the National Gallery of Canada, Ottawa, Montreal Museum of Fine Arts, the Canadian Museum of Civilization, and the Art Gallery of Ontario.

 Andrew Qappik is known for the large tapestry entitled "Our ancestors' land is our land now", which is displayed at the Visitors' Centre in Iqaluit, the capital of Nunavut.
 He designed the flag of Nunavut.
 John Houston, who was the print shop's technical arts advisor in 1975, remembered how eleven-year-old Qappik used to watch his uncles Solomon and Imoona Karpik, who were printmakers, as they worked in their shop.
 In 1978, a retired University of North Carolina history professor, H.G.
 Jones, noticed 14-year-old Qappik's work.
 As a historian, he became intrigued with Qappik's depictions of Inuit life in the past.
 By 1999, Jones had collected all 69 limited edition prints produced by Qappik.
 Jones, who first visited Pangnirtung Fiord in 1972, was attracted to Pang's Arctic landscape.
-By 2015, Jones has made almost 31 annual visits to Pangnirtung and had purchased every one of Andrews's prints—etchings, stone cuts, lithographs, and linocuts."
+By 2015, Jones had made almost 31 annual visits to Pangnirtung and had purchased every one of Andrews's prints—etchings, stone cuts, lithographs, and linocuts."
 In 2006, Jones donated his collection of "140 of Qappik’s catalogued and uncatalogued prints" to the Winnipeg Art Gallery (WAG), which has the world's largest Inuit art collection.
 Qappik's first solo exhibition was held at the WAG in 2010 and featured these prints.
 His 2003 drypoint print is a self-portrait of him working at the press in the Uqqurmiut Centre for Arts & Crafts Print Shop.